netdata/netdata/docs/guides/troubleshoot/monitor-debug-applications-ebpf.md

 an _event frequency_, which is even faster than Netdata's beloved 1-second granularity.
 When you troubleshoot and debug applications with eBPF, rest assured you miss not even the smallest meaningful event.

+Better yet, you get all this information without remembering

 Using this guide, you'll learn the fundamentals of setting up Netdata to give you kernel-level metrics from your application so that you can monitor, troubleshoot, and debug to your heart's content.